ibm-cloud-architecture/refarch-kc-container-ms/tools/README.md

 1. When the door of the reefer container is open

+    We are using exponential distribution here to generate data which varies at a very fast rate.

 2. When there is a sensor malfunction (or sensors are incorrectly calibrated)

+    We are using random gaussian distribution here to generate data with arbitrary variations

-3. When the reefer conatiner is functioning as expected (baseline/groundtruth for our model)
+3. When the reefer container is functioning as expected (baseline/groundtruth for our model)

+    We are using uniform distribution here to generate expected data.

 ## To publish containerCreated event.